 How to make influencer marketing work for your online marketplace

 Feeling intimidated by the celebrity status of some of these brands’ influencer marketing campaigns?
 Not to worry.
-Here are five ways to make influencer marketing work for your marketplace app or website, no matter the size.
+Here are five ways to make influencer marketing work to grow your marketplace, no matter the size.

 1. Harness the power of micro-influencers in your niche